 The bill amends the existing law regulating political activity in Michigan, specifically targeting the lobbying activities of former members of the Michigan Senate and House of Representatives.
 It establishes that any member who resigns from office before January 1 will be prohibited from making expenditures or receiving compensation for lobbying for the remainder of their term.
-Additionally, it introduces a new provision that prohibits former members from engaging in lobbying activities that exceed the registration threshold for a period of two years after leaving office, applicable to those whose terms begin on or after January 1, 2025.
+Additionally, it introduces a two-year restriction post-resignation, during which former members cannot engage in lobbying activities that meet or exceed the threshold requiring registration as a lobbyist agent.
+This provision applies to members whose terms begin on or after January 1, 2025.

 As Passed by the House: 4.416